 - Wastewater treatment is unavailable in many unincorporated areas.
-Even significant proposed land development projects within the unincorporated county must either rely on septic or fund costly connections to the Hollister (i.e. regional) Wastewater Treatment Plant. - PG&E can no longer assure that new commercial buildings can access electricity from the Hollister substation.
-The Hollister substation must be updated by PG&E at a cost of many millions. - Highways 152, 25, and 156 that connect to Santa Clara and Monterey Counties are highly congested with 16,700 commuters traveling out of the county each day.
+Even significant proposed land development projects within the unincorporated County must either rely on septic or fund costly connections to the Hollister (i.e. regional) Wastewater Treatment Plant. - PG&E can no longer assure that new commercial buildings will have access electricity generated by the Hollister substation.
+The Hollister substation must be updated by PG&E at a cost of many millions. - Highways 152, 25, and 156 that connect to Santa Clara and Monterey Counties are highly congested, with 16,700 commuters traveling out of the County each day.
 Time wasted in traffic is unproductive for both businesses and workers.

 - Hiring challenges for all businesses.
 A workforce shortage makes it difficult to fill jobs for nearly all business establishments.
-The low 4.6 percent unemployment rate (1,300 active job seekers) is a historically sparse number of unemployed workers. - Shortage of workers with advanced education degrees constrains efforts to attract Santa Clara County based global technology companies. - Lack of access to higher-education institutions restricts efforts to prepare the workforce for the digitalization of industry and other skills training needed to compete in today's economy.
-Fortunately, construction should start this year on a new 35,000 square foot Gavilan College campus. - Broadband services are inconsistent and generally unavailable outside the Hollister and San Juan Bautista urban areas.
+The low 4.6 percent unemployment rate (1,300 active job seekers) is a historically sparse number of unemployed workers. - Shortage of workers with advanced education degrees constrains efforts to attract Santa Clara County-based global technology companies. - Lack of access to higher-education institutions restricts efforts to prepare the workforce for the digitalization of industry and other skills training needed to compete in today's economy.
+Fortunately, construction has started on a new 35,000 square foot Gavilan College campus. - Broadband services are inconsistent and generally unavailable outside the Hollister and San Juan Bautista urban areas.
 Internet connectivity to homes and businesses is inadequate. - A shortage of arts and entertainment activities. - Many outdoor recreation facilities lack amenities.
-Although San Benito County has a lot of beauty, walking, running, and bicycle access is limited by the lack of prepared and maintained trails, parks, and outdoor exercise areas. - High housing costs - Shortage of both for sale and rental housing. - Inconsistent access to quality, affordable childcare. - Rural areas lack access to commercial services, transportation, jobs and business services. - Public schools have a sometime underserved, negative reputation. - Congested roadways impact family life and worker productivity.
+Although San Benito County has a lot of beauty, walking, running, and bicycle access is limited by the lack of prepared and maintained trails, parks, and outdoor exercise areas. - High housing costs. - Shortage of (both sales and rentals) housing. - Inconsistent access to quality, affordable childcare. - Lack of access to commercial services, transportation, jobs, and business services in the County's unincorporated rural areas. - Public schools have an undeserved, negative reputation. - Congested roadways impact family life and worker productivity.